 You'll see it go through various stages including copying utilities and copying system.
 Once it's complete there will be a message saying 'The recovery drive is ready' and you can click on Finish to complete the task.

 If you don't want to do a complete reinstall there are other options.
 If you open Settings from the Start menu, select Update & Security, then choose Recovery from the left-hand menu, you have a number of options.

 You can reset the PC which effectively allows you to do an in-place reinstall, though of course this only works if your PC is still running.
 There's also an Advanced start-up option, which we'll cover in the next slide.

 8. Do an advanced start-up

 The Advanced start-up option allows you to start from the media you've created, either on disc or USB.
 You can also access the system's firmware or restore the system from an image.
 Note that this will only work on recent machines with a UEFI (Unified Extensible Firmware Interface) rather than the BIOS used by older PCs.

 On UEFI systems it's not possible to run 32-bit Windows on a 64-bit computer as it was on older machines.
 You can access Advanced start-up from Settings or by holding down Shift when you click Restart from the Start menu.

 If you're not happy with any of the recovery options that are offered as standard by Windows there is an alternative available – you can download the free AOMEI OneKey Recovery tool.
 This allows you to create a recovery partition on your hard drive similar to those supplied by manufacturers on pre-installed systems.

-The advantage over a manufacturer's partition is that AOMEI images your current system state with all of your settings intact.
-Download the program and install it on your PC.
-When you run it you'll be presented with two options – click on OneKey System Backup to proceed.
+The advantage here is that AOMEI images your current system state with all of your settings included.
+When you download and install it, you’ll be presented with two choices – click on OneKey System Backup to start.